AlenToma/expo-sqlite-wrapper/README.md

     isClosed?: boolean,
     // Its importend that,createDbContext return new data database after this is triggered
     tryToClose: (name: string) => Promise<boolean>,
-    // save and delete method begin trsnsacton if beginTransaction not executed beginTransaction:()=> Promise<void>;
+    // save and delete method begintransaction if beginTransaction not executed and there is more then one item beginTransaction:()=> Promise<void>;
     commitTransaction:()=> Promise<void>;
     rollbackTransaction:()=> Promise<void>;